Webworks-UK Ltd. (“Webworks”) (referred to here as “we”, “us”, or “our”) are strongly committed to protecting personal data.

 - On initial engagement with us, a user account is created (and sub accounts if required).
 These records will include name, contact information, billing & payment information, historical activity and conversations via our ticketing system.
 Customers deemed to have been inactive for a period of 24 months will be permanently removed from our system, this process is irreversible.
 Active account owners are able to modify and delete their personal data via our client portal at any time.

-- A core function of our services is web hosting.
+- Our Services include web hosting.
 Our customers’ websites take the form of a database, file and folder structure, which we take precautions to protect from system failure, malicious or harmful threats, and data breach.
-We are not responsible for the day to day management of our customers’ own customer data privacy.
+We are not responsible for the day to day management of our clients’ own customer data privacy.
 Enquiries regarding personal data held by our customers should be directed to the respective owners of those websites.

-- In order to protect our customer’s hosted data, we provide SSL certificate encrypted connections by default and protect our assets by monitoring traffic as outlined above (see Cookies and Logging Personal Data above).
-We also backup our hosted websites to a cloud based storage facility as well as our own local servers.
+- In order to protect our customer’s hosted data, we provide SSL certificate encrypted connections by default and protect our assets by monitoring traffic as outlined above (see Cookies and Logging Personal Data).
+We also backup to cloud storage facilities.
 All backup data is encrypted on cloud services and protected by user-level authentication and IP address filtering.
 We never share backup data with 3rd parties or store them publicly.
 We maintain up to 5 snapshots of any one website at a time and regularly cleanse our backup repositories.
-We do not keep backups for longer than 24 months and we remove all backups from departing clients within 30 days.
+We do not keep backups for longer than 24 months and we remove backups from departing clients within 30 days.

 - Accounting information (such as invoices) will be retained for at least seven years in line with current tax legislation.
 Contractual documentation will be held for at least seven years.

 - From time to time, we may be required to migrate our customer’s websites across servers.
 We do not host our customer’s websites outside of their local geographical boundaries, nor do we host international customers within the EU.